 My installation is a bit different because the gas pipe is run under the wood deck for a BBQ grill.

 Natural Gas Branch Line

 I installed about 18 feet of 1/2 inch Schedule 40 black iron pipe and elbow fittings under the wood deck to extend the natural gas branch line to a new location well outside the new roofed porch.
-You can see where the pipe exits the basement wall under the deck at the left side of this photo.

 The Burnaby gas plug will be mounted to the 4×4 deck post in the following photo.
 I drilled a 1-1/4 inch diameter hole in the deck board to bring the pipe up just inside the bottom 2×4 deck rail.
 The hole is offset to the left of the 4×4 post due to the placement of the deck joists:

 Two 45 degree elbows are needed to align the gas pipe with the 4×4 post where the Burnaby gas block will be mounted.
 I applied generous coat of RectorSeal No. 5 pipe thread sealant on the pipe threads: